carlosp420/nymphalidae_diversification/MS.md

-The origin of the tribe Satyrini is not completely clear (originated either in the Neotropical or Eastern Palaearctic, Oriental and/or Indo-Australian regions (Peña et al. 2011) and their radiation involved colonizing almost all continents starting from their place of origin.
+The origin of the tribe Satyrini is not completely clear (originated either in the Neotropical or Eastern Palaearctic, Oriental and/or Indo-Australian regions [@pena2011] and their radiation involved colonizing almost all continents starting from their place of origin.
 For butterflies, a prerequisite for colonizing new areas is that suitable hostplants are already present.
 Therefore, it should be expected that the diversification